Portals

 Authentication

-Similar to the Buildkite REST and GraphQL APIs, Portals are authenticated using bearer authentication by using the associated access token generated for a given portal.
+Similar to the Buildkite REST and GraphQL APIs, portals are authenticated with the associated portal token generated for a given portal.

 curl -H "Authorization: Bearer $TOKEN" https://portal.buildkite.com/organizations/my-org/portals/my-portal

-If you need to rotate a given access token, you can do this by duplicating and removing the existing portal, which will in turn generate a fresh token.
+If you need to generate a new admin-level portal token (to replace an older or suspected compromised one), you can do this by duplicating and removing the existing portal, which will in turn generate a new admin-level portal token.

 Passing arguments